Property Tax Lab

 Appeals

 A proportional tax would generate significantly more appeals than the current band system, because individual valuations create more grounds for dispute.
+Appeals serve a dual function: correcting errors and conferring legitimacy.
+But high volumes carry real administrative cost and create budget uncertainty for local authorities.

-International experience shows that systems which separate factual corrections (wrong floor area, missing extension) from valuation disputes (disagreement over market value) operate more efficiently (Almy, 2014).
-Factual corrections can often be resolved quickly and fed back into the model; valuation disputes require formal adjudication.
+International experience shows that systems separating factual corrections (wrong floor area, missing extension) from valuation disputes (disagreement over market value) operate more efficiently (Almy, 2014).
+Designing the appeals process is as important as designing the model.

 The Role of Data